ContentMine/2015-11-07-mozfest15/README.md

 ## Install Anaconda and jupyter notebook

 We tested the installation on linux and windows, but not on Mac.
 It will install a number of Python 2.7 packages.
-If you already have nltk, networkx, beautifulsoup and ipython installed, you don't need to install anaconda.
+If you already have the python packages nltk, networkx, beautifulsoup and ipython installed, you don't need to install anaconda.

 Installers for the Anaconda environment and jupyter/ipython notebooks will be provided offline during the workshop, and can otherwise be downloaded from [here](https://www.continuum.io/downloads).
 Anaconda provides us with an easy to install environment, and includes the all software used for this workshop.
-You can use it for a alot of purposes afterwards as well.
+You can use it for a a lot of fun purposes afterwards as well.

-They can be found in the *anaconda* folder in the *Mozfest2015* folder.
+Installers can be found in the *anaconda* folder in the *Mozfest2015* folder.

 **Mac OS**